Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Single-Photon Counting Technologies

 Although both PQ and AQ SPADs exhibit excellent linearity at relatively low light intensities, they have distinct counting profiles at high intensities.
 AQ SPAD features a fixed dead time period when no incident photon can be detected.
 Therefore, with the increase of the light intensity, the detected photon count rate saturates.
-In contrast, PQ SPAD can still be triggered during the recovery time resulting in the overlap of the output pulses and hence the extension of the recovery time.
-Therefore, PQ SPAD has the paralysis property leading to even a reduction of count rate at very high intensities.
+PQ SPAD has the paralysis property leading to even a reduction of count rate at very high intensities.
 Note that, unlike AQ SPAD, PQ SPAD is not totally inactive during its recovery time, but the term dead time is still commonly used for the period it takes after a detection event until the detector recharges to the pre-avalanche bias voltage.
-Although AQ SPADs present higher resilience to intensities at higher levels and have typically lower dead time, they require more complex timing circuitry, resulting in higher cost and larger size.
-Consequently, simpler PQ SPADs have been mostly used in recent OWC experiments. \textbf{SPAD Arrays:} SPADs have photosensitive diameters typically ranging from $10$ to $100$ $\mu$m.
-Since the size of the avalanche diode cannot be increased due to the uniformity constraints of the avalanche region, to achieve larger detection areas and wider linear dynamic ranges, SPAD arrays are normally adopted.
-There are two primary methods to read the output of a SPAD array: summing the avalanche currents generated by each SPAD cell or digitally combining each SPAD output using logic gates.
-The first method has less complexity due to analog summation and is widely adopted in commercial detectors.
-However, the readout circuitry requires amplification to account for the small output voltage, which introduces analog noise.
-SPAD arrays with such combining method are also commercially known as multi-pixel photon counters (MPPC) and silicon photo-multipliers (SiPM).
-In contrast, the second method provides a clear digital output, and the pulses are counted similarly to a single SPAD.
-Nevertheless, the implementation complexity significantly increases to maintain the digital summation of all photons through logic gates.
-As a result, despite their superior performance, SPAD arrays with such a combining method are predominantly limited to R\&D applications.
+Although AQ SPADs present higher resilience to intensities at higher levels and typically have lower dead time, they require more complex timing circuitry, resulting in higher cost and larger size. {Consequently, simpler PQ SPADs have predominantly found utilization in recent OWC experiments. } {AQ SPADs, on the other hand, are more suitable for those applications where substantial data throughput is needed.
+Directing further research efforts toward cost reduction for AQ SPADs can substantially expand their range of potential applications.}

-Beyond the dead time effect which is a major aspect of SPC receivers when operating at high-speed systems, the following characteristics of SPAD array receivers need to be considered:
+In addition to the dead time effect which is a major aspect of SPAD receivers when operating at high-speed systems, the other characteristics of SPAD array receivers need to be considered include dark count rate (DCR), photon detection efficiency (PDE), afterpulsing, and crosstalk \cite{He21,Zimmermann17}.